-A TVS may be needed for a clear image of the baby in the very early stages of pregnancy, as embryo is too small to be visible otherwise.
-Transvaginal scans are completely safe, and can be performed at all stages of pregnancy.
+A TVS may be needed for a clear image of the baby in the very early stages of pregnancy, as the embryo is too small to be visible otherwise.
+Transvaginal scans are completely safe and can be performed at all stages of pregnancy.

-- This scan is done by around the 10th week.
+This scan is done by around the 10th week.
 The ultrasound device probes the lower stomach to get a view of the baby.
-A gel is applied on the tummy for better movement of the device.
+A gel is applied to the tummy for better movement of the device.

 An early pregnancy scan, which is also known as the dating or viability scan is important for four main reasons: